 Nowadays, we’re aware of the effects that smoking can have on the body, particularly how it can lead to lung cancer, the most common and most dangerous type of cancer.
 Even so, it can be a bit hard to get people to understand the message of how smoking can ruin a person’s life.
 That’s why the Food & Drug Administration Center for Tobacco Products has released a “quirky” series of short animation to inform young people about the issue.

 Little Lungs – the protagonist of this set of animation – is meant to represent the effects of smoking from a young age, particularly when teenagers (the target demographic for this PSA) can have on a person.
+It also aims to promote less addictive alternatives such as the 180 Smoke herb vaporizers.

 This pair of sad lungs wishes they could do all the things their friends can do such as skiing, swimming and cycling, but the fact that they smoked with vapourizers like a pod mod vape, when they were younger now makes it so that they can barely hold their breath.